rodw/stew/README.md

 # Stew

-[Stew](https://github.com/rodw/stew) is a JavaScript library that implements the [CSS selector](http://www.w3.org/TR/CSS2/selector.html) syntax and adds support for regular expressions in tag names, class names, ids, attribute names and attribute values.
+**[Stew](https://github.com/rodw/stew)** is a JavaScript library that implements the [CSS selector](http://www.w3.org/TR/CSS2/selector.html) syntax, and extends it with regular expression tag names, class names, ids, attribute names and attribute values.

 For example, given a variable `dom` containing a document tree, the JavaScript snippet: